panique/php-login-minimal/README.md

-# A PHP login script (MINIMAL VERSION)
+# php-login-minimal

 A simple, but secure PHP login script.
-Uses the ultra-modern & future-proof PHP 5.5.
-BLOWFISH hashing/salting functions (includes the official PHP 5.3 & PHP 5.4 compatibility pack, which makes those functions available in those versions too).
-Follow the project on **[Twitter](https://twitter.com/simplephplogin)** or **[Facebook](https://www.facebook.com/pages/PHP-Login-Script/461306677235868)**.
-Also have a look on my blog if you like (lots of related stuff there): **[Dev Metal](http://www.dev-metal.com)**.
+Uses the ultra-modern & future-proof PHP 5.5 BLOWFISH hashing/salting functions (includes the official PHP 5.3 & PHP 5.4 compatibility pack, which makes those functions available in these versions too).

+# Why does this script exist ?

+In the PHP world every beginner tries to build login systems from scratch, doing all the typical mistakes, usually going from saving plain text passwords to using (horribly wrong) MD5 hashing.
+This script tries to give beginners a usable code base with a fully implemented user authentication ("login") system, preventing less-experienced developers at least from the worst security issues.

+Please keep in mind that this is just the minimal version, doing the most minimal tasks.

-**This script is part of the php-login project, a collection of 4 different login scripts**.
+**This script is part of the so called "PHP Login Project", a collection of 4 different login scripts, each one implementing a basic (or not so basic) user authentication system in the way it should be implemented**.
 See [php-login.net](http://www.php-login.net) for more info.

 [![Support php-login-minimal](_support/banner-host1plus.png)](https://affiliates.host1plus.com/ref/devmetal/36f4d828.html)